LIVE QUOTE

 Frequently Asked Questions

-As of 2026-04-08, The Southern Company (SO) has a P/E ratio of N/A, which could indicate that the stock is not currently profitable or that earnings are not being reported.
-Additionally, without a specified market cap, it's challenging to assess its valuation relative to other companies in the utilities sector.
+As of 2026-06-01, The Southern Company (SO) has a P/E ratio that is not applicable, which may indicate that it is not currently profitable or that it has not reported earnings.
+Additionally, without a specified market cap, it's challenging to assess its relative valuation compared to other companies in the utilities sector.

-The Southern Company does not currently pay a dividend, as indicated by the absence of a specified dividend yield in the provided data.
+The Southern Company does not currently pay a dividend, as there is no dividend yield provided in the available data.

-The Southern Company operates in the Utilities sector and is classified under the Regulated Electric industry.
+The Southern Company is classified under the Utilities sector and operates within the Regulated Electric industry.

-The Southern Company's market cap is not provided in the data, making it difficult to classify it within market cap categories such as mega-cap, large-cap, mid-cap, small-cap, or micro-cap.
+The Southern Company's market cap is not available in the provided data, making it difficult to categorize its size within the market.

-Competitors of The Southern Company include companies like Duke Energy and Dominion Energy, which also operate in the regulated electric industry.
+Competitors of The Southern Company in the regulated electric industry include companies like Duke Energy and Dominion Energy.

 Related Reading